Jacinda Ardern and Donald Trump to have formal sit-down in New York

-Prime Minister Jacinda Ardern will have a formal bilateral meeting with US President Donald Trump in New York next week.
+Prime Minister Jacinda Ardern says her personal relationship with US President Donald Trump is "absolutely fine" but will not say whether she will raise women's rights or climate change in their formal bilateral meeting next week.

+And she is also defending her participation in a women's march in early 2017, before she was Labour leader, saying that she has never characterised it as an anti-Trump march.

-The bilateral meeting will be on Monday next week, New York time.
+Their bilateral meeting will be in New York on Monday next week, New York time, Ardern announced this afternoon.

-The pair have met informally on the sidelines of Apec, and at a reception in New York, in previous years and have spoken on the phone, but have never had a formal sitdown meeting.
+The pair have met informally on the sidelines of Apec, and at a reception in New York, in previous years and have spoken on the phone, but have never had a formal sit-down meeting.

-"I'm looking forward to discussing a wide range of international and regional issues with President Trump, including our cooperation in the Pacific and the trade relationship between our countries," Ardern said in a statement this afternoon.
+Ardern told reporters today that trade will be top of her agenda for the meeting, and she would raise the US tariffs on steel and aluminium that she raised with Trump last year during an informal meeting.

 "The US is a key security partner for New Zealand, and an important trading partner.
 Two-way trade is over $18 billion, and there is strong support from the New Zealand business community to further strengthen our trade and economic ties."